ArnaudBuchholz/reserve/doc/handler.md

 It is recommended to be extremely careful when manipulating the mappings' content, since you might break the logic of the server.

 It is possible to safely change the list of mappings using the [asynchronous](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) `setMappings` method.
 This API takes two parameters: the new list of mappings and the current request.
+An optional third numeric parameter can be used to specify a timeout *(in ms, default `5000`)* after which the API fails *(usefull to detect blocking situations, see [#39](https://github.com/ArnaudBuchholz/reserve/issues/39))*

 The API will:
 * validate any new mapping *(relies on an internal detection mechanism based on symbols)*